capicua4454/arb-assist/README.md

 `smb-copy` is an automated config generator for [SolanaMevBot On-Chain](https://docs.solanamevbot.com/home/releases).

+It can also generate the markets.json file for use with [NotArb onchain-bot](https://github.com/NotArb/Release/tree/main).

 It analyzes recent on-chain activity to identify profitable mints for arbitrage and generates a config file accordingly.

 ## 🕹️ Features: